Sylviawzy/Sylviawzy.github.io/index.md

 ## Hobbies

 I love reading classics and poems.
-I'm particularly interested in the English poems written by American poet and scholar [Rosanna Warren](http://www.rosannawarren.com/).
-Upon her consent, I co-translated and published her poems _Porta Portese_ and _Romanesque_ on the _English Language Learning_ journal.
-I also won the 1st prize in the Budding Writers Competition for _English Language Learning_ in 2018.
+Presently I'm interested in the English poems written by American poet and scholar [Rosanna Warren](http://www.rosannawarren.com/).
+Upon her consent, I co-published the Chinese translations and appreciations of her poems _Porta Portese_ and _Romanesque_ on the _English Language Learning_ journal.
+I also won the 1st prize in the English Budding Writers Competition for _English Language Learning_ for my two articles in 2018.